-The PHS Counseling Department includes three academic counselors, our College and Career Specialist, and our Counseling Secretary/Registrar.
+The PHS Counseling Department includes four academic counselors, our College and Career Specialist, and our Counseling Secretary/Registrar.
 All of us are here to support our students in achieving their goals both during and following high school.
-Current student to counselor ratio is 525:1.
+To do this, the Counseling Department meets with their caseload at least three times each year to go through guided curriculum and workshops to best prepare students for life after high school.
+Below is the schedule as well as topics by grade level.

 Contacting Your Counselor